-As soon as the police receive a call that a crime is in progress, they send officers to the scene of the crime as soon as possible.
+As soon as the police receive a call that a crime has been committed or is in progress, they send officers to the scene.
 The officers may be able to catch the criminal right on the scene.
-The officers will then arrest this person and take her to the police station or the county jail for booking.
+The officers will then arrest this person and take them to the police station or the county jail for booking.

 Want to Learn More About How the Police Investigate Crimes?
 Talk to an Attorney

 Police investigations are an important part of the criminal justice system, but law enforcement can make mistakes, sometimes resulting in an innocent person going to prison.
 There are also important legal guidelines that police officers must follow when investigating crimes.
-If you're the subject of a police investigation, you should speak to a skilled criminal defense attorney who can ensure that your rights are protected and can be your watchdog during any investigation.
+If you're the subject of a police investigation, you should speak to a skilled criminal defense attorney who can ensure that your rights are protected and who can be your watchdog during any investigation.